Major neurocognitive disorder

-Neurocognitive disorders affect memory, perception and problem-solving.
-Unfortunately, there's no cure for this condition.
-The good news is, however, that there are treatments for the symptoms.
+Neurocognitive disorders, generally speaking, affect memory, perception, and problem-solving.
+Unfortunately, there's no cure for these conditions but there are treatments for the symptoms.

-Major neurocognitive disorder, also known as dementia, is a condition that involves neuronal damages and a decline in brain functioning.
-Over time, a person afflicted by it will lose their autonomy even in the most menial tasks.
+Major neurocognitive disorder, also known as dementia, is a condition in which higher brain functions are impaired as a result of neuronal damage.
+Over time, the patient will lose their autonomy even in the most menial tasks.

 Neurocognitive disorders mainly take a toll on a person’s memory, perception, and problem-solving abilities.
 These are what many doctors refer to as “neurocognitive functions.”

 The most direct neurocognitive disorders are amnesia, dementia, and delirium.
-Dementia, or major neurocognitive disorder, specifically appears in people over 60 years of age.
+Dementia, or major neurocognitive disorder, typically appears in people over 60 years of age.